lux-org/lux/doc/source/guide/spec.rst

 Specifying wildcards
 ~~~~~~~~~~~~~~~~~~~~~

 Let's say that you are interested in *any* attribute with respect to `AverageCost`.
-Lux support *wildcards* (based on .. _CompassQL: https://idl.cs.washington.edu/papers/compassql/), which specifies the enumeration of any possible attribute or values that satisfies the provided constraints.
+Lux support *wildcards* (based on `CompassQL <https://idl.cs.washington.edu/papers/compassql/>`_ ), which specifies the enumeration of any possible attribute or values that satisfies the provided constraints.

 .. code-block:: python